LeeKwanChak/weather_app/README.md

 ![Weather App Screenshot](screenshot.PNG)

-Welcome to my first programming side project — a full-stack Weather App built with Python and Flask.
 This web application displays the current weather and the upcoming weather forecast for any location using the OpenWeatherMap API.
 It includes a clean and responsive interface with the following key features: